avk3/DeependResearch-Ransomware-Feed/readme.md

-Deepend Research are a threat intelligence group with an emphasis on discovering malware, botnet tracking, underground economy and cybercrime.
+Deepend Research is a threat intelligence group with an emphasis on discovering malware, botnet tracking, underground economy and cybercrime.

 Using a RaspberryPi, this group has created a feed mapping out Ransomware domains.
 They've done this by tapping into the Harry71 onion spider robot, Ahmia search engine and the VisiTOR hidden service links.